Listed below are some frequently posed questions about Georgia Relay and the features we offer.

 To use Two-Line CapTel, you need:

-Spanish-speaking Georgia Relay users can take advantages of Spanish-to-Spanish Relay by dialing 7-1-1 or 1-888-202-3972.
-Bilingual Communications Assistants are available to process Spanish-to-Spanish Relay calls.
+Spanish-speaking Georgia Relay users can take advantage of Spanish-to-Spanish Relay by dialing 7-1-1 or 888-202-3972.
+Bilingual Communication Assistants are available to process Spanish-to-Spanish Relay calls.
 All Relay connection options are available in Spanish, including TTY, VCO, HCO, ASCII, STS and 900 calls.
 Relay calls can be translated between Spanish and English if you and the person you are calling are both within the state.
 Get additional information about services in Spanish now.

 Yes.
 Our affiliate, the Georgia Telecommunications Equipment Distribution Program (GATEDP), provides free telecommunications equipment to qualified applicants.
 Learn how to apply for free equipment.